Gratuity: Etymology

+History

 The practice of tipping began in Tudor England.
 In medieval times, tipping was a master-serf custom wherein a servant would receive extra money for having performed superbly well.
 By the 17th century, it was expected that overnight guests to private homes would provide sums of money, known as vails, to the host's servants.
 Soon afterwards, customers began tipping in London coffeehouses and other commercial establishments".

 The practice was imported from Europe to America in the 1850s and 1860s by Americans who wanted to seem aristocratic.
 However, until the early 20th century, Americans viewed tipping as inconsistent with the values of an egalitarian, democratic society, as the origins of tipping were premised upon noblesse oblige, which promoted tipping as a means to establish social status to inferiors.
 Six American states passed laws that made tipping illegal.
 Enforcement of anti-tipping laws was problematic.
 The earliest of these laws was passed in 1909 (Washington), and the last of these laws was repealed in 1926 (Mississippi).
 Some have argued that "The original workers that were not paid anything by their employers were newly freed slaves" and that "This whole concept of not paying them anything and letting them live on tips carried over from slavery."

 Also, proprietors regarded tips as equivalent to bribing an employee to do something that was otherwise forbidden, such as tipping a waiter to get an extra large portion of food.
 However, the introduction of Prohibition in the US in 1919 had an enormous impact on hotels and restaurants, who lost the revenue of selling alcoholic beverages.
-The resulting financial pressure caused proprietors to welcome tips, as a way of supplementing employee wages.
+The resulting financial pressure caused proprietors to welcome tips as a way of supplementing employee wages.
 Contrary to popular belief, tipping did not arise because of servers' low wages, because the occupation of waiter (server) was fairly well paid in the era when tipping became institutionalized.